Ego Emotions – Disarming negative ego emotions

 A kind thought can produce a pleasant feeling, which can be felt in the heart or a sense of relaxed happiness.
-It’s usually energising.
+It’s usually energizing.

 If there were no ego, we would only hold on to those emotions that benefit us.
-We would not hang on to anger or fear, way past the point of usefulness, even to the point of creating stress or anxiety.
+We would not hang on to anger or fear, way past the point of usefulness to the point of creating stress or anxiety.

 Staying upset or worked up over a bad feeling or reaction to something, only magnifies its effect.
 It makes no sense that we do this to ourselves but for the fact that we have ego, that part of us that is disconnected and full of fear, and won’t Let Go for fear of losing control.